gboehl/dynare/doc/manual/source/reporting.rst

             * Windows: the result of findtexmf ``--file-type=exe pdflatex``.
             * macOS and Linux: the result of ``which pdflatex``.

+    .. option:: directory, FILENAME

+       The path to the directory you want the report created in.
+Default: current directory.

     .. option:: showDate, BOOLEAN

         Display the date and time when the report was